jun9303/jun9303/README.md

 - 👋 Hi, I’m ...
 Joon (@jun9303)
 - 👀 I’m interested in ...
 CFD, scientific computing, parallelization, optimization, and so on.
 - 🌱 I’m currently learning ... anything in trend!
-- 💞️ I’m looking to collaborate on ML-based PDE solver for a physical-based complex system
+- 💞️ I’m looking to collaborate on ...
+ML-based PDE solver for a physical-based complex system (e.g., turbulent flow with particles)
 - 📫 How to reach me ... https://sangjoonlee.info/

 <!---